 Winchester City Council also run a Neighbourhood Wardens team who can provide support over anti-social behaviour such as littering, fly-tipping or graffiti.

 The planning authority for Twyford is the South Downs National Park Authority.
-The planning section of their website contains details of applications (if you search for ‘Twyford’ you should see all open applications).
+The planning section of their website contains details of applications (search for ‘Twyford’ to see all open applications).
 The SDNP Authority delegates the planning matters to Winchester City Council but reviews any ‘strategic’ applications or issues.
 Twyford Parish Council (TPC) also has a planning committee that meet regularly and review every application within the parish boundary.
 TPC has no direct authority over planning matters but any formal representations must be considered – and the Parish Council can often make use of local knowledge to feed back on plans.
 For more information please see the separate Planning Committee page.